Buntry/swdev20_a1p2/README.md

 the result can be memoized.

 # Queue
-A Queue represents a FILO (First-in-Last-out) sequence of storing data.
+A Queue represents a FIFO (First-in-First-out) sequence of storing data.

 Goals:
-1. Maintain the invariant of FILO with its interface.
+1. Maintain the invariant of FIFO with its interface.
 That means you can only interact with a Queue by enqueueing and dequeueing.
 2. Allow for easy interaction in cases where the Queue is empty.
 This means it should be easy to check how many elements are in the queue or